 10) Myth: I will get COVID-19 after receiving the vaccine.

-Fact: The COVID-19 vaccine does not give you an actual infection with COVID-19.
-The vaccine actually instructs the cells to produce proteins to fight against the infection.
-Also, there are no active strains of SARS-CoV-2 virus that are present in the vaccine.
+Fact: The COVID-19 vaccine does not contain live viruses that cause COVID-19.
+The vaccine contains genetically modified or dead viruses that instructs the cells to produce proteins to fight against the infection.
+Also, there are no active strains of the SARS-CoV-2 virus that are present in the vaccine.
 Therefore, there is no possibility of getting a COVID-19 infection.
 There could be certain side effects, but it actually indicates a positive immune response against the infection.

 11) Myth: Patients with underlying conditions should not get the vaccination.

 Fact: Patients with underlying conditions like heart diseases and diabetes are at the highest risk of severe COVID-19.
 To prevent these patients from getting the infection, doctors advise them to receive a vaccination.
 This will help them to stay protected and also avoid various health complications in the future.

 12) Myth: People who have a suppressed immune system should not get the vaccination.

 Fact: People who have a suppressed immune system might have a history of autoimmune disorders.
 These people might have received treatments for cancer.
 Therefore, the COVID-19 vaccine would be more helpful for them to stay in a safe zone.
 Though the immune response to the vaccine might be lower than ideal, but some protection is always better than no protection.
 There are no live viruses in the strain, and so these people can confidently receive the COVID-19 vaccine.
 If you have any particular health concerns, then talk to your doctor before receiving the vaccination.